NETESOLUTIONS/ERNIE/Analysis/Network_Analyzer/ReadMe.md

             sh MASTER_DRIVER.sh < drug_name > < input_directory > < output_directory >

   #### Parameters:
-   `drug_name`= It should be given as it appears in file name.
+   `< drug_name > ::` It should be given as it appears in file name.
 Currently allowed drug or device names are affymetrix, ipilimumab, ivacaftor, buprenorphine, discoverx, lifeskills, naltrexone.
 If you want to add a new drug name - say new_drug_name, then you need to add  `dd_set.add("new_drug_name");` after `HashSet<String> dd_set = new HashSet<String>()`  in the main method of MainDriver.java file.

-   `input_directory` = The directory where the input files are located.
+   `< input_directory > ::` The directory where the input files are located.
 Input_directory  must contain following file names and extensions with tab delimiter.
 For example, for a given  drug_name="ivacaftor", input file names must be as follows.

      ivacaftor_citation_network.txt
      ivacaftor_citation_network_years.txt